oqpvc/erdbeere/README.md

 integers of __Q__(√-19).
 The second also has an example as the answer, but it is worthwhile to know that every quasi-projective proper morphism X→Y is projective if Y is qcqs.
-The third answer of course has no example at all.
+The third answer of course has no example at all, as every principal ideal domain is a UFD.

 ErDBeere wants to represent all the data in the answers above, i.e., *concrete examples* and *abstract implications*, in the nicest